mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 Ramne used to being above deck, Ramne is now in the engine room, planning to destroy Shinna's ship
 - Ramne is saved by Fajro's submarine

+show that the crates are full of kanosin to show the reader tha Ramne had already packed them away.
 -->

 "Who are you?" an invisible voice pierced the silence.